knonderful/ves/README.md

 In addition to this the VES project also seeks to provide components that are common between different core architectures, such as tooling for extracting and organizing artwork.

+## Technical choices

+### Programming language

+Rust is used as the main language for the project.
+Its targets on both safety and speed in combination with a general focus on ergonomics and code clarity make it an excellent all-rounder for the different types of software components that the project requires.
+Additionally, the ecosystem provides a lot of libraries and tools that can be used off the shelf.

+### Containerization

+Although not a strict requirement for core architectures, it is assumed that WebAssembly is used as a bridge between the core and the game.
+The choice for WebAssembly is motivated by several aspects:

+* It provides an efficient and memory-safe sandboxed environment in which the core can execute the game code.
+* It is an open standard.
+* It is programming-language-agnostic.
+* Can easily be integrated on both desktop and web.
+* It is natively supported by Rust for both the host side (e.g. [`wasmtime`](https://crates.io/crates/wasmtime)) and the sandboxed side (via a dedicated compilation target).

+### Serialization

+The [`serde`](https://crates.io/crates/serde) library is used for any serialization/deserialization of data, due to its low overhead and ergonomic integration into any Rust code.

+For binary serialization [`bincode`](https://crates.io/crates/bincode) is the format of choice.
+The main reasons for this are compactness and platform-independence (which is a must when storing data to files for later use).

 ## Project state

 The main development in the VES project is currently driven by a [prototype](proto) implementation that is a